 Your First-Year Seminar professor will serve as your initial academic advisor.
 Once you declare your major—which isn’t required until the end of your sophomore year!—you can ask a professor to serve as your advisor for the remainder of your time at Bates.
 In addition to academic advisors, Bates students will also be assigned a Student Support Advisor.

 The Nitty Gritty

 Majors & Minors: Limitless possibilities

 We have 36 majors.
-Some are surprising (Neuroscience, Rhetoric), many are interdisciplinary (American Cultural Studies, Environmental Studies), most are also offered as minors.
+Some are surprising (Neuroscience, Rhetoric), many are interdisciplinary (American Studies, Environmental Studies), most are also offered as minors.
 All are designed to throw you headlong into the skills, practices, certainties and mysteries of at least one field; they’re also designed to lead to great things, including — but not limited to — graduate or professional school, enlightened leadership and making your own way in the world.